 In certain situations you can expect an employee to accept a change in their place of employment.
 In such cases it is especially important that your proposal is reasonable.
-In a recent judgement, the travel distance was central.
+In a judgement in 2019, the travel distance was central.

 What was the situation?